NVIDIA/spark-rapids/docs/FAQ.md

 When reading from a file that contains data referring to a particular timezone, e.g.: reading timestamps from an ORC file, the system's timezone database at `/usr/share/zoneinfo/` must contain the timezone in order to process the data properly.
 This error often indicates the system is missing the timezone database.
-On Ubuntu systems, the timezone database is provided by the `tzdata` package.
+The timezone database is provided by the `tzdata` package on many Linux distributions.

 ### Why am I getting an error when trying to use pinned memory?